wgrabowski/pgs-radar-lint/README.md

         -j, --json           - print output in raw JSON

-Visit  (https://radar.pgs-soft.com) to see PGS Technology Radar
+Visit  (https://radar.xebia.com) to see Xebia Technology Radar
 ```

+### With config file:

+Config file needs to be created:

+`xebia-radar-lint --init` - create config file (`.radarlintrc`) in current directory

+`xebia-radar-lint --init <directory>` - create config file (`.radarlintrc`) in `<directory>`

+When file exists run `xebia-radar-lint` with optional flags

+### Without config file:

+`xebia-radar-lint --no-config` - run linter without config file, you will be asked each time which radars use to check
+you `package.json`

-## pgs-radar-status
+## xebia-radar-status

-`pgs-radar-status` prints status of provided npm packages list from all PGS Technology radars
+`xebia-radar-status` prints status of provided npm packages list from all Xebia Technology radars

 ## Exit codes

-`pgs-radar-lint` exit codes:
+`xebia-radar-lint` exit codes:

 - `1` dependencies in `Hold` status found
 - `2` an error occurred
 - `0` success and any other scenario

 # local testing

 Use  `npm link` for local testing.
 See docs [here](https://docs.npmjs.com/cli/v9/commands/npm-link)

-For development use `npm start`, which will first link package locally and then watch for changes in code and rebuild code.
+For development use `npm start`, which will first link package locally and then watch for changes in code and rebuild
+code.